abhitrueprogrammer/gh_org_tool/README.md

 A robust springboot based backend platform designed to provide insightful analytics and a competitive leaderboard for GitHub organizations.
 This application empowers users to track contributor activity, identify top performers, and gain a deeper understanding of their open-source or private projects.

+## Architecture & Workflow

+The application follows a modern, containerized architecture.
+The core is a Spring Boot application that communicates with a MySQL database for persistent storage and a Redis instance for distributed locking.
+The `flow` diagram below illustrates the high-level workflow of the application.

+![Application Flow](flow.png)

+## Database Diagram

+![Database Diagram](db_diag.png)

 ## Key Features

 - **Enterprise grade:** Uses all conventions utilized by springboot to separate data layer from business logic from controllers.
 - **Secure User Authentication:** Implements JWT-based authentication with Spring Security for secure access to the platform.
-- **GitHub Organization Integration:** Seamlessly connects with the GitHub API to fetch data about organizations, repositories, and contributors.
+- **GitHub API Integration:** Seamlessly connects with the GitHub API to fetch data about organizations, repositories, and contributors.
 - **Contributor Leaderboard:** A core feature that ranks contributors based on their commits, providing a clear view of top performers across an organization's repositories.
-- **RESTful API:** A well-documented and easy-to-use RESTful API for all platform functionalities.
+- **RESTful API:** A easy-to-use RESTful API for all platform functionalities.
 - **Scalable & Containerized:** The entire application is containerized using Docker and managed with Docker Compose, ensuring easy deployment, scalability, and environment consistency.
 - **Database Migrations:** Utilizes Flyway for version-controlled database schema management, making it easy to track and apply database changes.
-- **Redis Lock & Distributed Locking:** Leverages Redisson to implement Redis-based distributed locks that safely serialize access to the heavy-duty /leaderboard/refresh route, preventing simultaneous leaderboard creation requests and ensuring data consistency during concurrent operations.
+- **Redis based Distributed Locking:** Leverages Redisson to implement Redis-based distributed locks that safely serialize access to the heavy-duty /leaderboard/refresh route, preventing simultaneous leaderboard creation requests and ensuring data consistency during concurrent operations.

-## Architecture & Workflow

-The application follows a modern, containerized architecture.
-The core is a Spring Boot application that communicates with a MySQL database for persistent storage and a Redis instance for caching.
-The `flow.png` diagram below illustrates the high-level workflow of the application.

-![Application Flow](flow.png)

-## Database Diagram

-![Database Diagram](db_diag.png)

 ## Technologies Used